 However I've loved being a mother, and I've loved working and somewhere I've made my peace with how to put those two things together.

-This year was meant to be the beginnings of a new season – as all three of my girls would be at the same high school.
-Parenting of teens is something I adore – nothing could have prepared me for how much enjoyment I get from the conversations, the joking and the doing-things-together with my daughters at this age. it feels like such a priviledge to be par tof my young people’s lives.
-But it’s also less time invasive and I was preparing for a year of finally throwing myself into my business without so much distraction.
+This year was meant to be the beginnings of a new season - as all three of my girls would be at the same high school.
+Parenting of teens is something I adore - nothing could have prepared me for how much enjoyment I get from the conversations, the joking and the doing-things-together with my daughters at this age. it feels like such a privilege to be part of my young people's lives.
+But it's also less time invasive and I was preparing for a year of finally throwing myself into my business without so much distraction.

 And then my youngest was stuck in a place where school wasn't the right fit.
 We tried to make it so, and I'll give the school huge kudos for the help they offered, but with much discussion I decided to withdraw her from school for the remainder of this year and homeschool her.